Angienoelhaverly/Surfs_Up/README.md

 ## Implementation Overview
 ### Code Objectives
 * Reflect Tables into SQLAlchemy ORM
     * To perform our analysis, we wrote two **queries** that filtered our data on the measurement tables in our database to retrieve temperatures for the months of June and December over a ten year period.
-After getting these filters, we could then convert the temperatures to a **list** and create a **dataframe** out of the list.
+    * After getting these filters, we could then convert the temperatures to a **list** and create a **dataframe** out of the list.
 * Determine the Summary Statistics for June and December
-    * Once we have a dataframe object, we can then run summary statistics on the dataframe using the **pandas function, df.describe**.
+    * Once we have a dataframe object, we can then run summary statistics on the dataframe using the **pandas function: df.describe**.

 ## Results
 After running a statistical analysis query on the database and filtering for temperatures in June and December over the last ten years, our descriptive statistic results can be found below.